ruby-dojo/page-monitor-kata/README.md

 # Feature #2

 - Given we are just getting started
-- When the user calls the command line app passing in a URL in option
+- When I pass in a URL to the `fetch` function
 - Then the app fetches the web page at the URL and saves it to disk

 You can require `open-uri` and use the global function `open` to fetch the URL.